Z-Wave

 infra:roles/hass-ser2net

-on host with USB stick
+Configuring ser2net on host with USB stick

-First you need to determine which /dev
+First you need to determine which /dev file/serial port your stick gets

 mapped to.

-files are read from the text files located in the system hwdb
+The udev hwdb files are read from the text files located in the system hwdb

-directory /usr/lib/udev/hwdb.d
+directory /usr/lib/udev/hwdb.d.

-Instead of using the default /dev/ttyUSB0
+Instead of using the default /dev/ttyUSB0 or /dev/ttyACM0 device /dev

-rules to automatically create a symlink under /dev
+paths, you can use udev rules to automatically create a symlink under /dev

 with a predictable name for your Z-Wave stick, as well as set permission bits